-Iran provided military intelligence to the US to support its invasion to overthrow the Taliban in 2001, and in 2007 Washington and Tehran sent representatives to Baghdad for face-to-face talks over the deteriorating security situation there.
+In 2001, Iran provided military intelligence to the US to support its invasion to overthrow the Taliban in Afghanistan, and in 2007 Washington and Tehran sent representatives to Baghdad for face-to-face talks over the deteriorating security situation there.

-Back then, as now, Iraqi Prime Minister Nouri Maliki was battling spiralling sectarian violence.
+Back then former Iraqi Prime Minister Nouri Maliki was battling spiralling sectarian violence.

-In an interview with the BBC last year, former US ambassador to Iraq Ryan Crocker recalled the crucial behind-the-scenes role, which General Soleimani played in the Baghdad talks.
+In an interview for a BBC Persian documentary two years ago, former US ambassador to Iraq Ryan Crocker recalled the crucial behind-the-scenes role played by Gen Soleimani in the Baghdad talks.

 "I couldn't quite figure out why, and then later discovered that whenever I said something that he didn't have covered in his points, he would need to call back to Tehran for guidance - he was that tightly controlled.
 On the other end of the phone was Qasem Soleimani."